Rian8337/tournament-set-maker/README.md

 #### title
 This field will be used as the beatmap's general title (for example, `osu!droid 8th Discord Tournament`).

+#### special_picks
+This field configures if special picks exists in a mode.
+##### enabled
+Whether or not the corresponding mode has special picks.
+##### count
+The amount of special picks in the corresponding mode.

 #### format
 This field contains beatmap ID or link that will be used to make the tournament set.
 All links must be in format `https://osu.ppy.sh/beatmapsets/{BEATMAPSET_ID}#osu/{BEATMAP_ID}`.

 The assignment of mode index is based on the position of the beatmap in the array (i.e. NM1 will be the first element in `nm` array, HD2 will be the second element in `hd` array) and the amount of beatmaps in each array.
 For example, if `nm` array only has one beatmap, the beatmap mode will be assigned as `NM`.
-Otherwise, each beatmap's mode will be set to `NM1`, `NM2`, etc.
+Otherwise, each beatmap's mode will be set to `NM1`, `NM2`, etc. The same applies for special picks (except added with `S` before mode index) if enabled.

+For special picks, the `n` latest beatmap placed in the corresponding mode array will be considered as special pick, where `n` is the amount of special picks for said mode.

 An example of correct JSON file format:
 ```json